-18) . . .everybody's . . . offering true accounts of the activity of the mind. --Donald Barthelme, Interview 19) There are four legends about Prometheus.
+10) I am very much taken with your books and their wonderful imaginative energy.
+The more fantastic the action the more precise the writing and this is the way it ought to be. --Flannery O'Connor to John Hawkes, Habit of Being concessions of any sort?
+Simenon: I never do that, never, never, never.
+Otherwise I wouldn't write.
+It's too painful to do it if it's not to go to theend. --Georges Simenon, Paris Review, "The Art of Fiction No. 9" 13) . . . everybody's . . . offering true accounts of the activity of the mind. --Donald Barthelme, Interview 14) There are four legends about Prometheus.
 According to the first, because he had betrayed the gods to men he was chained to a rock in the Caucasus and the gods sent eagles that devoured his perpetually renewed liver.
 According to the second, Prometheus in his agony, as the beaks hacked into him, pressed deeper and deeper into the rock until he became one with it.
 According to the third, in the course of thousands of years his treachery was forgotten, the gods forgot, the eagles forgot, he himself forgot.
 According to the fourth, everyone grew weary of what had become meaningless.
 The gods grew weary, the eagles grew weary, the wound closed wearily.
 What remained was the inexplicable range of mountains.
-Legend tries to explain the inexplicable, since it arises out of a foundation of truth, it must end in the realm of the inexplicable --Franz Kafka, "Prometheus" 20) What the fuck?
-Fuck shit up. --Chuck Dukowksi, Black Flag 21) What is desired in a man is / kindness. --Proverbs, 19:2 22) Twain was always prepared to die.
-That's the only way to understand his humor. --Roberto Bolaño, "Our Guide to the Abyss" (Preface to The Adventures of Huckleberry Finn) 23) The craft or art of writing is the clumsy attempt to find symbols for the wordlessness.
-In utter loneliness a writer tries to explain the inexplicable.
-And sometimes if he is very fortunate and if the time is right, a very little of what he is trying to do trickles through-not ever much.
-And if he is a writer wise enough to know it can't be done, then he is not a writer at all.
-A good writer always works at the impossible. --John Steinbeck, Paris Review, "The Art of Fiction No. 45"

-24) It's possible to have many homelands, it occurs to me now, but only one passport, and that passport is obviously the quality of one's writing.
+Legend tries to explain the inexplicable, since it arises out of a foundation of truth, it must end in the realm of the inexplicable --Franz Kafka, "Prometheus" 15) What the fuck?
+Fuck shit up. --Chuck Dukowksi, Black Flag 16) What is desired in a man is / kindness. --Proverbs, 19:2 17) Twain was always prepared to die.
+That's the only way to understand his humor. --Roberto Bolaño, "Our Guide to the Abyss" (Preface to The Adventures of Huckleberry Finn) 18) It's possible to have many homelands, it occurs to me now, but only one passport, and that passport is obviously the quality of one's writing.
 Which doesn't mean writing well, because anyone can do that, but writing incredibly well, and not even that, because anyone can write incredibly well.
 So what is top-notch writing?
 The same thing it's always been: the ability to peer into the darkness, to leap into the void, to know that literature is basically a dangerous undertaking. --Roberto Bolaño, "Caracas Address"

-25) And, I wondered, would Pride and Prejudice have been a better novel if Jane Austen had not thought it necessary to hide her manuscript from visitors?
-I read a page or two to see; but I could not find any signs that her circumstances had harmed her work in the slightest.
-That, perhaps, was the chief miracle about it.
+11) Nobody really knows or understands and nobody has ever said the secret.
+The secret is that it is poetry written into prose and it is the hardest of all things to do. --Ernest Hemingway in How It Was perhaps, was the chief miracle about it.
 Here was a woman about the year 1800 writing without hate, without bitterness, without fear, without protest, without preaching.
 That was how Shakespeare wrote, I thought, looking at Antony and Cleopatra; and when people compare Shakespeare and Jane Austen, they may mean that the minds of both had consumed all impediments; and for that reason we do not know Jane Austen and we do not know Shakespeare, and for that reason Jane Austen pervades every word that she wrote, and so does Shakespeare.
 If Jane Austen suffered in any way from her circumstances it was in the narrowness of life that was imposed upon her.
 It was impossible for a woman to go about alone.
 She never travelled; she never drove through London in an omnibus or had luncheon in a shop by herself.
 But perhaps it was the nature of Jane Austen not to want what she had not.
 Her gift and her circumstances matched each other completely."